 Today I have for you an easy skinny, spicy, saucy shrimp fusion that will blow your mind, but not your waistline!
+And it’s fast!
+For all you 9 to 5er’s. your after 5 o’clock self will appreciate it!

 It’s not often you’ll see something healthy on this blog.
 Once in a while, though, I get the urge to post something fat-free, or at least veggie or fruity fresh and healthy, and this is the first time I’m going there.
 I mostly eat this way in real life (I’d be six feet under if I ate my blog food on a daily basis), but never thought to post some of my healthier dishes.